Satyake/Udacity-ND-Azure/README.md

 # Operationalizing Machine Learning Pipelines
 In this Section an Azure AutoML pipeline has been created and deployed as a web service.
 The following Sections list the crucial steps undertaken.
   # Compute Provisoning
+  A Machine Learning Computer Cluster is provisoned using the Azure ML SDK with maximum node count of 4 and priority set to low for saving costs.
+The following   screenshot lists the same,